pdelta/pdelta.github.io/README.md

 - **Requires a GitHub subscription**
 - Creates a private `pdelta-db` repository
-- Stores your password in a file called data as a base64 encoded encrypted string AES-encrypted with a key derived from your password
+- Stores your data in a file called data as a base64 encoded encrypted string AES-encrypted with a key derived from your password
 - Updates to your database result in commits to the data file